Abortion measures could be on Arizona and Nebraska ballots after organizers submit signatures

 The current 15-week ban was signed into law in 2022 and includes exceptions in cases of medical emergencies and has restrictions on medication abortion.
 It also requires an ultrasound before an abortion is done, as well as parental consent for minors.

-In Nebraska, officials with Protect Our Rights said they turned in 207,000 signatures in their effort to enshrine abortion rights in the state constitution.
-Organizers of SBA Pro-Life America's competing petition effort to codify Nebraska's 12-week abortion ban in the state constitution said they submitted 205,000 signatures.
+In Nebraska, officials with Protect Our Rights said they turned in 207,000 signatures in their effort to enshrine abortion rights.
+Organizers of SBA Pro-Life America’s competing petition effort said they submitted more than 205,000 signatures.

-Both efforts, as well as a third that would ban abortion at all stages by deeming embryos as people, need around 123,000 valid signatures — or 10% of registered voters in the state — to qualify for the ballot.
+The state requires more than 123,000 valid signatures — or 10% of registered voters in the state — to qualify for the ballot.
+There's also a requirement that signatures come in sufficient numbers from several counties in the largely rural state.

-An organizer did not return a call about he total abortion ban effort in Nebraska.
-That started only eight weeks ago. .
+It looks like a third measure won't make the ballot.
+That one would ban abortion at all stages of pregnancy by deeming embryos as people.
+An organizer of that effort did not return a call from The Associated Press, and there was no announcement about gathering enough signatures by Wednesday's deadline.

-Arkansas' current ban exempts abortions only to protect the mother’s life in a medical emergency.
+Arkansas' current ban exempts abortions only to protect the woman's life in a medical emergency.

-Associated Press reporters Margery A. Beck in Omaha, Nebraska, and Andrew DeMillo in Little Rock, Arkansas, contributed to this report.
+Associated Press reporters Margery A. Beck in Omaha, Nebraska; Andrew DeMillo in Little Rock, Arkansas, and Geoff Mulvihill in Cherry Hill, New Jersey, contributed to this report.

 This story has been corrected to reflect that the Arizona Supreme Court decision upholding the 1864 abortion ban was in April, not two months ago.